Welcome to the Music for Minors II Docent Training Program!

 Training for Music For Minors II docents takes place from mid September through mid November each year.
 Training is offered in Fremont (mornings) and Castro Valley (evenings).
 The training class is taught by the MFMII Executive Director with guest presenters who are music specialists.
 Docents learn effective methods of teaching children and are given a wide exposure to available music education materials.

 Course requirements involve observing other docents and preparing presentations to the class.
-Specialized curriculum materials, such as CDs, books, puppets, charts, and rhythm instruments from Music For Minors II's four resource centers, enable docents to enhance their curriculum and give children hands-on musical experiences.
+Specialized curriculum materials, such as CDs, books, puppets, charts, and rhythm instruments from Music For Minors II's five resource centers, enable docents to enhance their curriculum and give children hands-on musical experiences.
 Once in the classroom, docents are monitored and supported by Music For Minors II staff.

 Training classes are weekly and are supplemented with school site shadowing of docents, classroom observations, and gradual transition into the classroom.
 Learning the tricks of the trade from experienced docents at times convenient for the trainees provides more flexibility for our volunteers and provides them with hands-on exposure to what it means to be a docent early on in training.

 Docents receive all training materials at no cost, including a Methodology and Song Binder which includes sample lesson plans and suggestions that docents are encouraged to modify for their own classroom needs.
 The binders include the words and music for over 200 songs.
 A curriculum committee of Music For Minors II evaluates the materials and regularly makes new materials available to docents.
-All docents also can freely borrow specialized curriculum materials, such as CDs, books, puppets, and rhythm instruments from Music For Minors II's four resource centers, housed at Niles School, Glenmoor and Leitch Elementary Schools in Fremont and at Proctor School in Castro Valley for hands-on classroom use.
+All docents also can freely borrow specialized curriculum materials, such as CDs, books, puppets, and rhythm instruments from Music For Minors II's four resource centers, housed at Niles School, Glenmoor and Leitch Elementary Schools in Fremont, Kennedy School in Newark, and at Proctor School in Castro Valley for hands-on classroom use.
 Starting 2015, we will have docent mentors to support new docents.